 Pick the Right Kind

 Like an assortment of delicious popsicles, engine coolant comes in several different colors and types (oat antifreeze, coolants with acid technology, dex cool, coolant antifreeze with and without silicates or propylene glycol, etc.).
 Unlike an assortment of delicious popsicles, you should never taste test engine coolant.
 That’s a horrible idea.
 Keep it out of reach of children and pets, too.
 Antifreeze or performance coolant is made of a substance called ethylene glycol that has a sweet taste to it.
-The Humane Society warns that the smell and taste of antifreeze is appealing to cats and dogs, so it’s important to store coolant properly and clean up any spills.
+The Humane Society warns that the smell and taste of antifreeze are appealing to cats and dogs, so it’s important to store coolant properly and clean up any spills.

 With that public service announcement out of the way, let’s talk about choosing your coolant.
 It’s important to check which kind is currently in your vehicle so that you can refill it with the same formula.
 Mixing different types can damage your engine, so be careful.
 It’s even worse than that time a waiter came and topped off your Coca Cola with iced tea on accident.